 While the board delegates specified duties to its committees, the board retains collective responsibility for comprehensive risk oversight, including short-term, medium-term, and long-term critical risks that could impact the company's sustainability.
 The board believes that certain environmental and social risks should be contemplated by the full board, including the potential impact of climate change on the utility sector as a whole and the company in particular, and review and approval of significant capital projects and investments, including those projects and investments that will enable the company to meet its carbon and methane emission reduction goals.
 Management routinely reports to the board on both high-level and narrowly focused risks, which serve as important input as the directors evaluate the impact of strategic alternatives.
-The full board also reviews the company's Climate Report and the annual Corporate Responsibility Report before they are published as a mechanism to affirm that management has appropriately captured the tone and essence of its commitment to sustainable decision making.
+The full board also reviews the company's Climate Report and the annual Corporate Responsibility Report before they are published as a mechanism to affirm the tone and essence of management's commitment to sustainable decision making is appropriately captured.
 Management's enterprise-wide approach to identifying, assessing and managing risk and compliance is facilitated through our Enterprise Risk Steering Committee (ERSC), which consists of leaders of senior level management.
 ERSC members regularly review the company's key risk areas and provide input into the development and implementation of effective compliance and risk management practices.
 The separate Climate Risk Committee brings together senior-level officers responsible for aspects of overall corporate strategy.
 The vice president-environmental facilitates the meetings, which occur at least quarterly, to discuss goals and initiatives that involve climate-related risks and opportunities.
 Assessing risks/opportunities is part of the mission of the Climate Risk Committee.

-(C2.2a) Which risk types are considered in your organization's climate-related risk assessments?
+C2.2a (C2.2a) Which risk types are considered in your organization's climate-related risk assessments?
+Relev & incl ance Please exp usion lain Current Releva regulation always includ ant, We continu generation ed Throughout governmen governmen We actively legislative a other enviro Gas Associ Regulatory collaborate the Electric Institute (G operations. ally analyze the GHG emission profile of our electric and electric and natural gas distribution system resources. the company, our regulatory, legal, environmental and t affairs teams scrutinize proposals at all levels of t. participate in industry organizations that are involved in the nd regulatory processes focusing on climate change and onmental matters, including Edison Electric Institute, American ation, Wisconsin Utilities Association, Illinois Environmental Group and Michigan Manufacturers Association.
+We also on scientific and technical work with organizations such as Power Research Institute (EPRI) and Gas Technology II) to inform company planning, risk management and